Not Sure What to Do Next

 I believe you could do all of this for around 1000 dollars (a years worth of emergency food and water for a family of four).
 We buy home insurance.
 We buy car insurance.
 But this might be the best insurance that you could ever buy.

-- Fun ways to teach kids outdoor/survival skills - 4 hours ago
+- Off-grid cabin/land purchase - 4 hours ago

 This forum is heavily moderated to keep things valuable to as many people as possible.
 Full community policies are here.
 The basics: